 Food will also be valuable for barter in a collapse, but is not as shelf stable, compact, and easy to transport as ammo.
-Just as we recommend our members stockpile an Assault Rifle or 12 Gauge Pump Shotgun at their Fortitude Ranch “home fort” we also recommend you stockpile (ideally locked up in your room or locker at FR) .223/12 gauge ammunition.
+Just as we recommend our members stockpile an AR or 12 Gauge Pump Shotgun at their Fortitude Ranch “home fort” we also recommend you stockpile (ideally locked up in your room or locker at FR) .223/12 gauge ammunition.
 These are also popular calibers for other preppers and hunters, so should be very useful in collapse barter.
 Even if someone does not want to use your ammo, it would be recognized as an ideal “barter currency” and could facilitate a trade for you to make the exchange work.

 If you ever want to liquidate your ammo investment, you could likely go to a gun show in a state/locality with less onerous bureaucrats and sell it there.
 If a socialist, anti-gun President is ever elected the price of guns and ammo will likely sky rocket, even before any legislation can be passed.

 Some other items that have similar though not as good value or ease of sale (would not want to stockpile too much of them) include: vitamins (not as shelf stable and expiration date may pass—but cool underground storage they’ll be potent for decades), whiskey (drinking, surgical disinfectant—recommend plastic bottles and not premium brand), and MREs (the military meals, long shelf life, high calories, nutritious).
 All the above would be great supplements to your Ammo stockpile, valuable either for trade or use.